VedankPednekar/English-to-Konkani-Translator-Using-Transformer/README.md

 ## Dataset
 The dataset was provided by Technology Development for Indian Languages (TDIL) Programme by Ministry of Electronics & Information Technology.
-The dataset contains 53,997 English-Konkani sentences.
+<br>The dataset contains 53,997 English-Konkani sentences.
-Manually verified and cleaned
+<br>Manually verified and cleaned

 ## Evaluation
 - BLEU Score: 0.45